lanl/qmd-progress/README.md

   - This library is focused on the development of general solvers that are commonly used in _quantum chemistry packages_.

   - This library has to be compiled with the _Basic Matrix Library_  (BML).
-The BML can be downloaded from:
+The BML library can be downloaded from:
 [BML](https://github.com/qmmd/bml)